How to fix iPhone Force Restart not working – easy guide (Updated)

 If none of the above steps can fix the issue, it’s time to reach out to Apple Support or visit an authorized service center to diagnose and repair any underlying issues.

-You may also like to read: iPhone Charging Port not working – a comprehensive solution
+You may also like to read: iPhone Charging Port not working – how to fix

-How to fix the iPhone Force Restart Not Working issue with iTunes
+How to fix the iPhone hard reset not working issue with iTunes

-Restore your iPhone with iTunes: If your iPhone won’t force restart, restore your iPhone using iTunes by following the steps below:
+Restore your iPhone with iTunes: If your iPhone will not hard reset, restore your iPhone using iTunes by following the steps below:

 Step 1.
 Ensure that the latest version of iTunes is installed on your computer and connect your iPhone to your PC;